-Here is a little history lesson about Guild Guitars, the manufacturer of the Guild S-200 Thunderbird, which resembles You-know-Who.
+Here is a little history lesson about Guild Guitars, the manufacturer of the Guild S-200 Thunderbird, which sort of resembles the little claymation guy, Gumby.

-If you've been reading this blog, you'll remember Chicago Musical Instruments(CMI)owned Gibson guitars.
-The craftsmen that worked for Epiphone were left without work when Gibson/CMI moved production to their headquarters in Kalamazoo Michigan.
+The craftsmen that worked for Epiphone were left without work when Gibson/CMI moved production to their headquarters in

 And by the way, you don't need a guitar stand for the Guild S-200.
 In the back of the body tucked away in a routed out cavity was a spring-loaded, hinged, nine inch flat chrome bar to allow you to prop the guitar up vertically.

 The lead pickup knobs go to up to nine.
-It came equipped with a Hagstrom tremolo unit.
+The Guild S-200 came equipped with a Hagstrom tremolo unit.
 Later production models switched from the Humbucking pickups to DeArmond single coil pickups.
 As far as I can discern the guitar was produced from around 1963 to 1968.